daphnitely/daphne-acting/index.md

   <div class="industry-info">
     <h5>Lyft, Frontend Engineer II <em>Aug 2021 – Apr 2023</em></h5>
     <ul>
-      <li>On Design systems team, built UI component library in React, TypeScript, and HTML/CSS used by 100+ frontend engineers.</li>
+      <li>On the Design systems team, built UI component library in React, TypeScript, and HTML/CSS used by 100+ frontend engineers.</li>
       <li>Unlocked a $10M government contract by elevating accessibility in all 89 products to meet industry standard (WCAG 2.0).</li>
       <li>Collaborated cross-functionally with 3 designers, 6 senior/staff engs to plan roadmap & ensure cross-platform consistency.</li>
       <li>Led major release of new UI component library version by devising migration plan focused on resilience and adopted type safety across the board.
 Wrote thorough documentation and rallied a group of early adopters for safe rollout.</li>
       <li>Led shared rides in the web app, gathered requirements, broke down roadmap, ran experiments, and drove features to roll-out, yielding projected annualized impact of $600K profit and $1.5-4.6M bookings.</li>
       <li>Led notifications in web to increase promotion and reminder capabilities beyond mobile, reaching 27K new users per year.</li>
       <li>Ran monthly Frontend All-hands, breaking down knowledge silos and encouraged company-wide adoption of latest tools.</li>
-      <li>Unblocked projects by proactively learning backend for notifications and autofill SMS and Android for gift card.</li>
+      <li>Unblocked projects by proactively learning backend for notifications and autofill SMS and Android for gift cards.</li>
-      <li>Introduced scheduled rides in the web app, leading to increase of 19.6K+ rides and $530K booking per year.</li>
+      <li>Introduced scheduled rides in the web app, leading to an increase of 19.6K+ rides and $530K booking per year.</li>
     </ul>
   </div>
 </div>